Robjects-Timers/Timer_v0/README.md

 >   3. Press set once to configure first variable OP (or CL for those in P4 mode)
 >   4. Use Up and Down buttons to set time
 >      1. If no period is seen (Time is 0-999)
 >   5.
+>
+We'll be using the P1-P3 (P1.1,P1.2,P1.3 on USB-C variation) for basic test runs and P4 (P2 on USB-C) after hardware assembly and testing as shown below.

-- Testing the Circuit:
+- **Testing the Circuit:**
-  - Testing Mode: P3 (P1.3 for Seven Segment Variation)
+  - Test Mode: P3 (P1.3 for Seven Segment Variation)
 OP Time: 0003 (3 Seconds)
 For my test run, we'll be using P3 with OP time "0003" since we want to test for simple execution of one push on our trigger with options to stop the relay during OP countdown in case there are problems with the output connection to our speaker.
 This will enable fast prototyping and minimal delay or complexity while adding safety measures.
 - Running the Circuit (For everyday use):